Nathan Healy

 Key Takeaways

-• Wisconsin electricity rates rose nearly 20% since 2021 — making solar a smart way to lock in more predictable energy costs.
+• Wisconsin electricity rates have risen nearly 20% since 2021 — solar can help protect your home from rising utility costs.

-• Palmetto’s LightReach lets you go solar with no upfront cost — just one fixed monthly payment, with maintenance and a 90% Production Guarantee included.
+• Palmetto’s LightReach lease lets you go solar for $109/month with no upfront cost — Palmetto owns, maintains, and guarantees your system.

 05